avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Limitations and remarks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-It is essential to stay in the applicable range of
+It is essential to stay where the assumptions of this test holds.
-this test.
-Indeed, one of the important hypothesis when developing
+Indeed, one of the important hypotheses when developing
 the energy solution, is that the material is flowing in the steepest
-slope direction.
+slope direction (i.e. where :math:`dl = \frac{ds}{cos(\theta)}` theta holds).
 If this hypothesis fails, then it is not possible to develop
 the analytic energy solution anymore.
 In the 3D case, the distance vector
 :math:`\mathbf{dl}` traveled by the particles reads
 :math:`dl = \frac{ds}{cos(\gamma)}`, where :math:`\gamma` is the angle